IB DP Biology- C2.2 Neural signaling- IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-In the diagram, X is pointing to a myelin sheath, which wraps around the axon of the neuron in segments, leaving small gaps called nodes of Ranvier.
+In the diagram, label X indicates the myelin sheath, a fatty layer that wraps around the axon in segments, leaving small unmyelinated gaps called the nodes of Ranvier.

 Function of the Myelin Sheath (X):

-- Enables saltatory conduction: the action potential jumps from one node of Ranvier to the next
+- Enables saltatory conduction, meaning the action potential jumps from one node of Ranvier to the next.

-- Significantly increases the speed of electrical impulse transmission along the axon
+- Greatly increases the speed of electrical impulse transmission along the neuron.

 Why the other options are incorrect:

-Ion exchange happens at the nodes of Ranvier, not where the myelin sheath is.
+B. Incorrect – Ion exchange (Na⁺ and K⁺ movement) occurs at the nodes of Ranvier, not under the myelin sheath.